Unicorn-OS/SR-IOV-Virtualization.Knowledge/GPU/readme.md

-GPU virtualization using SR-IOV ="Single Root In/Out Virtualization"
+GPU virtualization using SR-IOV = "Single Root In/Out Virtualization"